YuriFanatic/Circadia-SchedulerAI/README.md

 change the password inside server317.js into your mySQL password

-run these commands in your repository terminal: npm install node server317.js
+run these commands in your repository terminal: <br>
+npm install <br>
+node server317.js

 the website should be running at http://localhost:3000/